Ely-tra/Deep-learning-intensity-downscaling/models/TC-net-ViT/README.md

 + Aug 27, 2024: VIT main function created from previous CK's TCG project by TN
 + Sep 10, 2024: Implemented for TC intensity retrieval using the CNN workflow by KL
 + Oct 16, 2024: packaged by TN and KL
-+ Otc 17, 2024: sanity checked and noted by CK
++ Oct 17, 2024: sanity checked and noted by CK
++ Nov 17, 2024: revised workflow by TN and KL.
++ Nov 19, 2024: sanity checked by CK

 ## CONTRIBUTION:
 + Khanh Luong: IU Earth and Atmospheric Sciences (kmluong@iu.edu or mk223338@gmail.com)